elaichenkov/wait-for-conditions/README.md

 # wait-for-conditions

-> wait-for-conditions wait-wor-conditions is a library for [Protractor](https://github.com/angular/protractor) tests that extends protractor's ExpectedConditions class with useful methods.
+> wait-for-conditions is a library for [Protractor](https://github.com/angular/protractor) tests that extends protractor's ExpectedConditions class with useful methods.

 ## Table of Contents